jeetsukumaran/fuzzysnake/README.rst

     $ fz -D '.*build/' -D '.*tmp$' -D '.*var' -F '\.*pyc$' -F 'output\d\+.txt'

-Including Hidden Files and Directories
+Including Hidden Directories and Files
 --------------------------------------
-By default, `FuzzySnake` ignores hidden files and directories.
+By default, `FuzzySnake` ignores hidden directories and files.
 To include these, you need to invoke `FuzzySnake` with the '`-a`'/'`--include-hidden`' option::